openSUSE/docserv/README.md

       passwordless SSH access for the users `docserv` or `root` on your machine.
    2. Make sure your machine has a working command-line mail setup via `sendmail`.
-   3. Enable/start the Docker engine: `systemctl enable docker.service && systemctl start docker.service`
+   3. Enable/start the Docker engine: `systemctl enable --now docker.service`
    4. Adapt the configuration in `/etc/docserv` to your needs.
    5. Choose how to run Docserv²:
       * When running from an installed system package, you can run Docserv²